photo: guide's archive

 Albania

 This trail is a kind of a wayback machine.
-The trail runs through ancient Illyrian ruins and medieval villages.
+It runs through ancient Illyrian ruins and medieval villages.
 We will ride through fairytale-like stone bridges over mountain rivers and visit churches and monasteries built centuries ago, but also run into traces of Albania’s communist past.
 We will ride into this amazing land on those brave, small-framed horses with huge hearts for riding.
 Welcome to Albania, the land of myths and tales of the past.

 • Days overall